The short end of the stick

 I can find no examples of 'the short end of the stick' with the current figurative meaning that predate that example.

-To take the case for the opposition to the 'short' equals 'shit' premise, it isn't difficult to find examples in print of people grasping 'the short end of the stick' that are clearly intended to be literal, i.e. a real stick was involved.
+To take the case for the opposition to the 'short' equals 'shit' premise, it isn't difficult to find examples in print of people grasping 'the short end of the stick' that are clearly intended to be literal, that is, a real stick was involved.
 What a short end of a stick is still unclear to me, but it seems that others, in the 19th century at least, knew what it meant.
 The jury is still out